10000638 Accounting, Undergraduate School - Adjunct Faculty

 - Provide feedback to your program chair on possible curricular improvements.

-Please visit the following link to learn more about this program, including its description, outcomes, and coursework: http://www.umuc.edu/academic-programs/bachelors-degrees/accounting-major.cfm
+To learn more about this program, including its description, outcomes, and coursework, please visit: http://www.umuc.edu/academic-programs/bachelors-degrees/accounting-major.cfm

 Faculty Training at UMUC